tests directory is mainly intended for people who want to

 Tests are run with several MongoDB and PostgreSQL versions, as well as TinyDB, SQLite and Elasticsearch for each pull requests.
 The tests run with Python 3.6 to 3.9.

-The configuration is in the .travis.yml YAML file.
+The configurations are in the .github/workflows/*.yml YAML files.